Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

 If we’re going to get knee-deep, we need to make sure everyone’s on the same page, from the newb’s to the ten-post-a-day-ers…

-…so, here’s a really brief description of exactly what an Instagram Hashtag is, and what it does:
+…so, here’s a really brief description of exactly what Instagram Hashtags are (and what they do):

-An Instagram hashtag is basically a label that categorises photos and videos.
-The hashtag adds them to a collection of other content (with the same hashtag), for users to find, explore and since a 2018 update, hashtags can now be followed too…
+An Instagram hashtag is a label that categorises photos and videos.
+The hashtag adds photos/videos to a collection of other content (with the same hashtag) for users to find, explore and since a 2018 update, hashtags can now be followed too…

-…making content labelled with the correct hashtags much more discoverable.
+…making content labelled with the correct hashtags much more discoverable and crucial to marketing success on Instagram.

 Instagram allow users to place a maximum of 30 hashtags on each post.
 You can also position them elsewhere as well (more on this in a few minutes).